A Perspective on Explainable Artificial Intelligence Methods: SHAP and LIME: Conclusions

 \section{Conclusions}

-In the current commentary, we discussed two widely used XAI methods specially with tabular data.
+In the current perspective, we discussed two widely used XAI methods specially with tabular data.
 The highlighted and discussed points are very significant and critical to be considered when XAI methods are implemented in any domain.
-Considering the end users not from technical background, it is needful that they are aware of these issues in order to use the methods most appropriately.
-They are meant to increase the understanding of the outcomes of SHAP and LIME and ultimately produce more meaningful explanation.
+Considering the end-users not from technical background, it is needful that they are aware of these issues in order to use the methods most appropriately.